Ridge High Alum Tobin Heath Gains Olympic Gold

 It was evening in London, afternoon in New Jersey—and a golden moment in Basking Ridge.

-It was a reversal of the U.S. team's loss to Japan in last year's World Cup, a match-up in which Heath, a midfielder, also took part.
+It was a reversal of the U.S. team's loss to also took part.

 Thursday's tooth-and-nail play in the final Olympic game was seen as somewhat of "sweet revenge" against Japan, as in this account on Yahoo Sports.